Skip to content

 if (first || event == "variable_update") {

-// fetch BotVariables List for published assistants
+// fetch BotVariables List for published bots

 sdk.fetchBotVariable(data, langArr, function(err, response) {